Skip to content

 Unclassified 49.3% No explicit reviewer rationale in the PR thread

-What the Categories Mean for Preemption
+What the categories mean for preemption

 The four categories have different causal roots, so preemption prompts only move some of them.
-The paper recommends three concrete practices, each targeting a specific bucket (arXiv:2606.13468):
+The paper recommends three practices, each targeting a specific bucket (arXiv:2606.13468):

 • Different sampling, different headline: a separate empirical study of fix-related PRs measures a 65% merge rate (Codex 81.6%, Copilot 42.4%, Devin 42.9%) on a different sample (arXiv:2602.00164).
-The 46.41% rejection figure is sample-specific to AIDev's fix-PR slice; treat the headline as a calibration target, not a universal constant.
+The 46.41% rejection figure is specific to AIDev's fix-PR slice; treat it as a calibration target for that sample.

 Example